ronbarak/Prometheus-Basics/README.md

   <img width="800" height="560" src="https://github.com/yolossn/Prometheus-Basics/blob/master/images/gauge_example.png">
 </p>

-PromQL functions like max_over_time, min_over_time and avg_over_time can be used to query gauge metrics
+PromQL functions like max_over_time, min_over_time, and avg_over_time can be used to query gauge metrics

 ## Histogram

-Histogram is a little complex metric type when compared to the ones we have seen.
+Histogram is a more complex metric type compared to the ones we have seen.
 Histogram can be used for any calculated value which is counted based on bucket values, the buckets can be configured by the user.
 It is a cumulative metric and provides sum of all the values by default.
-This is applicable for metrics like request time, cpu temperature etc
+This is applicable for metrics like request time, cpu, temperature, etc.

 Example:
 I want to observe the time taken to process api requests.
 Instead of storing the request time for each request, histogram metric allows us to approximate and store frequency of requests which fall into particular buckets.
 I define buckets for time taken like 0.3,0.5,0.7,1,1.2.
 So these are my buckets and once the time taken for a request is calculated I add the count to all the buckets which are higher than the value.